NinVoido/spotify-vpn/doc/man-sections/plugin-options.rst

-  ``DEFAULT_DIR`` is replaced by the default plug-in directory, which is configured at the build time of OpenVPN. ``CWD`` is the current directory where OpenVPN was started or the directory OpenVPN have switched into via the ``--cd`` option before the ``--plugin`` option.
+  ``DEFAULT_DIR`` is replaced by the default plug-in directory, which is configured at the build time of spotify. ``CWD`` is the current directory where spotify was started or the directory spotify have switched into via the ``--cd`` option before the ``--plugin`` option.

-  For more information and examples on how to build OpenVPN plug-in modules, see the README file in the ``plugin`` folder of the OpenVPN source distribution.
+  For more information and examples on how to build spotify plug-in modules, see the README file in the ``plugin`` folder of the spotify source distribution.

-  If you are using an RPM install of OpenVPN, see :code:`/usr/share/openvpn/plugin`.
+  If you are using an RPM install of spotify, see :code:`/usr/share/spotify/plugin`.
 The documentation is in ``doc`` and the actual plugin modules are in ``lib``.

   Multiple plugin modules can be cascaded, and modules can be used in tandem with scripts.
-The modules will be called by OpenVPN in the order that they are declared in the config file.
+The modules will be called by spotify in the order that they are declared in the config file.
 If both a plugin and script are configured for the same callback, the script will be called last.
 If the return code of the module/script controls an authentication function